GoldenEye 007 (1997) – 4NERDS Master Game Page

 1995

-Rare starts work on a Bond game that gradually evolves from a film license experiment into one of the defining releases of the N64 era.
+Rare starts work on a Bond game that gradually evolves from a film-license experiment into one of the defining releases of the N64 era.

 1997

-N64 BREAKTHROUGH
+N64 breakthrough

-GoldenEye 007 launches on Nintendo 64 and quickly becomes a critical and commercial phenomenon, praised for its campaign depth and four-player split-screen multiplayer.
+GoldenEye 007 launches on Nintendo 64 and quickly becomes a critical and commercial phenomenon, praised for campaign depth and four-player split-screen multiplayer.

 1998

-Awards, massive sales, and endless word-of-mouth cement GoldenEye as far more than a successful tie-in — it is now part of the console shooter canon.
+Awards, massive sales, and endless word-of-mouth cement GoldenEye as far more than a successful tie-in: it is now part of the console shooter canon.

 2000